-In the classroom, you will be immersed in projects that build your critical thinking skills and a business curriculum that expands your understanding of the business world.
+In the classroom, you will immerse yourself in projects that build your critical thinking skills and a business curriculum that expands your understanding of the business world.
 Outside of class, you have the opportunity to get engaged with your cohort and explore industry, innovation, and entrepreneurship.

-Everyone in the CREATE Path to the MBA, from incoming freshmen to rising MBA students as well as the faculty and staff, is invited to meet and mingle at our Fall Kickoff Social and Spring End-of-Year Social.
+Everyone on the CREATE Path to the MBA, from incoming freshmen to rising MBA students, as well as the faculty and staff, are invited to meet and mingle at our Fall Kickoff Social and Spring End-of-Year Social.
 Throughout the academic year, we also host themed socials.
 Through small class section sizes, you will get to know your peers, and through these larger socials, you will meet the rest of your cohort and the cohorts of other graduating classes.

-Each year, you will typically have several opportunities to visit company plants and facilities that include presentations about the company and what they look for in new hires.
-These plant tours can be eye-opening for you, so it’s recommended you go on at least one, even if you do not immediately know how you can fit in at the company.
-In the past, we have taken students as far as NASA’s Michoud Facility in New Orleans or as close as the recently expanded Tuscaloosa chassis plant for ZF Friedrichshafen AG, a German car parts maker that works closely with the Mercedes-Benz facility in Vance, Alabama.
+Each year, you will typically have several opportunities to visit company plants and facilities, including presentations about the company and what they look for in new hires.
+These plant tours can be eye-opening for you, so you should go on at least one, even if you do not immediately know how you can fit in at the company.
+We have taken students as far as NASA’s Michoud Facility in New Orleans or as close as the recently expanded Tuscaloosa chassis plant for ZF Friedrichshafen AG, a German auto parts maker that works closely with the Mercedes-Benz facility in Vance, Alabama.

 Nationally renowned speakers come to campus to speak to students on the STEM and CREATE Paths to the MBA.
 They generally meet with a group of students over breakfast, another group over lunch, and give a lecture in the afternoon.
 Previous speakers include Rob High, CTO for IBM’s Watson Group, Vijay Govindarajan, professor at Tuck School of Business at Dartmouth, and Jan Davis, former NASA astronaut and VP and General Manager for Jacobs Technology.